-Brit Bennett’s stunning debut, The Mothers, was an “it” book back in 2016, and I can’t believe it’s taken me this long to read it!
+Brit Bennett’s stunning debut, THE MOTHERS, was an “it” book back in 2016, and I can’t believe it’s taken me this long to read it (I’ll blame my insane work/class schedule).
 It’s exquisitely written with sentences so well-crafted, I read paragraphs over and over a few times, not because I needed to, but because it was just that good.

 “A daughter grows older and draws nearer to her mother, until she gradually overlaps her like a sewing pattern.
 But a son becomes some irreparably separate thing.”

 As you would guess from the title, THE MOTHERS is dominated by a theme of motherhood: what it means to be a mother, to take care of someone, biological child or not.
 Underneath, the book is about the messy things in life: love, loss, secrets, and, most of all, the consequences of our decisions and how they can haunt us for the rest of our lives.
 Bennett plays around with the idea of masculinity versus femininity, of who a person should be and what they should should act like based on not only their gender, but also their race and sexuality.

 “Maybe all women were shapeshifters, changing instantly depending on who was around.”

 The Mothers is told uniquely through the collective “we” voice of the Mothers of the Upper Room church, a group of traditional, gossipy elderly women in the community who observe the happenings of the church community from afar.
 I’ve heard a lot of readers say they struggled with this style, and though I haven’t read anything else told that way, I loved it.
 It rounded out the story, aiding in the development of the characters, and offering multiple perspectives into a tricky situation.
 I normally think short books like THE MOTHERS